For Whole Body Control#

 Human motion carries rich signal at the fine-control level too, especially tactile signal.
 Those signals can substantially shrink the exploration space for any policy that outputs robot actions.
 They can point the policy in roughly the right direction and keep it from wandering blindly in the action space.
 Whether in simulation or in real-world RL, human demonstration may help a policy converge faster to solutions that both complete the task and look natural, or at least human-like.
 In simulation, this part seems true already.

-That is roughly where my thinking on human demonstration lands.
-At the most basic level, human demonstration probably provides strong real-world physical priors at both the high and low levels.
+To summarize, at the most basic level, human demonstration probably provides strong real-world physical priors at both the high and low levels.
 In more concrete algorithmic terms, it provides a coarse motion prior.
 Since robot hands and human hands have similar morphology, it seems plausible that only a small amount of exploration around human demonstration is needed for a policy to complete the task with a fairly natural posture.

 One More Thing#